HR-CMGT/MGDD-unity/introduction.md

 - Add a collision layer under **layers** in the top right.
 Set collision preferences under **Project settings > physics 2D**.
 - Particles, trails
 - Adding scenes to the build.
 Build the game

+# Troubleshooting

+The unitypackage won't install:

+- Make sure you have installed the "Input System" package, using Window > Package Manager
+- Make sure you are in a recent version of Unity (preferably 2020).
+- Try to install the package by right-clicking "assets" in Unity, and then click "import package"
+- You can download this whole respository as a ZIP file.
+[Go to the main page and click the green button - download ZIP](https://github.com/HR-CMGT/MGDD-unity).
+The zip contains a folder called `workshop-introduction` that contains separate files.